devjacjef/phack/README.md

-# `phplayground`
+# `phack.`

-`phplayground` is a small project that indexes subdirectories into a web interface allowing a developer to keep track of small demos they are working on.
+`phack.` is a small project that indexes subdirectories into a web interface allowing a developer to keep track of small demos they are working on.

 I am creating this to allow myself the freedom to experiment with things and get some